KelvinVerhoeven/BachelorproefOpvolging/documentation/README.md

 *    "mongoose": "^4.7.6",
 *    "showdown": "^1.6.0"

  If the package.json is in that directory that version will be installed.
-We are developing the application using visual studio.
+We are developing the application using Microsoft Visual Studio Enterprise 2015.
- With the **nodeJS** extension provided by microsoft, **web essential 2015.3** and a **markdown** extension.
+ With the **nodeJS** extension provided by microsoft, **web essentials 2015.3** and a **markdown** extension.

  ## openSSL

  This application also uses https for safer communication between client and server.
 This requires that you make a key and a certification file.
+Don't worry when your browser says the connection is not safe.
  Using linux or any other means.

  openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365